Hurricane Nicholas: Louisiana

 The storm left at least 120,000 without power in Louisiana.
 Around 87,000 residents were still without power from Hurricane Ida when Nicholas made landfall.
 In the early morning hours of September 14, heavy rains had reached New Orleans and flood warnings were issued in the New Orleans area.

 Elsewhere

 The remnants of Nicholas contributed to two reported direct deaths that occurred in Alabama due to freshwater flooding.
 One was when a 40-year-old man was swept away in floodwaters in Tuscaloosa, and the other in Hazel Green when a 35-year-old man was pulled into a drainage pipe.

-In Florida, two indirect deaths occured due to rip currents from the storm's remnants in Panama City Beach where two males were swept out to sea.
+In Florida, two indirect deaths occurred due to rip currents from the storm's remnants in Panama City Beach where two males were swept out to sea.
 Additionally, a 60-year-old man was hospitalized in critical condition on 17 September as a result of the rip currents.